 1. Ecce Homo

 In this Ecce Homo the owl is peering out towards us from the alcove in a brick wall next to the soon-to-be crucified savior.
 It is staring at us, making sure that the whole scene is having a proper impression on us.

 Here Bosch used the owl’s presence as a way to mock his characters’ folly.
 A large wagon of hay is surrounded by a multitude of fools, engaged in a variety of sins.
 An angel on top of the wagon looks to the sky, praying, but none of the other figures see Christ looking down on the world.
 Only the owl is watching.

 This drawing features an over-sized little owl in the hollow of a dead tree.
-This is an allegorical image, a visual expression of the Dutch urging to be discreet.
+Furthermore, this is an allegorical image, a visual expression of the Dutch virtue of discretion.
 The Latin text at the top reads: “Poor is the mind that always uses the invention of others and invents nothing itself”.

 In the left of the center panel, a man hugs a giant owl.
 While the owl has long been a symbol of knowledge, in Bosch’s hell “knowledge” was frowned upon as a reminder of the fall from grace.

-The owl, commonly regarded as a symbol of wisdom, can represent several cynical ideas in Christian imagery.
+The owl, commonly regarded as a symbol of wisdom, can also represent several cynical ideas in Christian imagery.

-Another owl can be found in the left panel, in the eye-catching fountain in the centre.
-The owl can represent those who, preferring darkness to light (like the owl), rejected Jesus and God; this could be significant since Adam and Eve rejected God by eating the forbidden fruit.
+Another owl can be found in the left panel, in the eye-catching fountain in the center.
+The owl can represent those who, preferring darkness to light (like the owl), rejected Jesus and God.
+This could be significant since Adam and Eve rejected God by eating the forbidden fruit.
 More likely, the owl here is viewed as a robber-bird, which stands for foolishness, blindness (as he cannot see in the light, or see the light of Christ) and a bird which accepts the fact that there is evil in the world and does nothing to prevent it.